SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Results

 \textbf{Takeaway}.
-Taken together, these results illustrate that a \acl{ba} in \emph{any} \acl{frs} module can cascade through an entire pipeline.
+This paper's results illustrate that a \acl{ba} on \emph{any} \ac{frs} module can cascade through an entire pipeline.
 A single compromised face detector can yield misaligned inputs that fool spoof‐detectors and extractors alike.
 A poisoned face antispoofer can let presentation attacks through.
 And a backdoored face feature extractor can near‐guarantee false matches between people that carry the same trigger.